-Remuneration of Directors' Immediate Family
+Remuneration of Directors' and CEO's Immediate Family

 The Director, Mr Pramukti Surjaudaja, has a sister, Ms Parwati Surjaudaja, who is chief executive of the Bank's subsidiary, PT Bank OCBC NISP Tbk.
-Her personal remuneration in 2017 exceeds \$\$50,000 but for reasons stated above, her individual remuneration is not disclosed.
-Apart from Ms Parwati Surjaudaja, none of the Group's employees was an immediate family member of a Director in 2017
+Her personal remuneration in 2018 exceeds S\$100,000 but for reasons stated above, her individual remuneration is not disclosed.
+Apart from Ms Parwati Surjaudaja, none of the Group's employees was an immediate family member of a Director or the CEO in 2018.